vpersien/Pd/README.md

 ## Phonetic Analysis in Pure Data

-This folder contains two patches (i.e. programs) for *Pure Data* (pD) that I wrote for a term paper/project in the context of a course on voice quality in 2012.
-They are a first attempt to using pD as a tool for on-line phonetic analysis.
+This folder contains two patches (i.e. programs) for *Pure Data* (Pd) that I wrote for a term paper/project in the context of a course on voice quality in 2012.
+They are a first attempt to using Pd as a tool for on-line phonetic analysis.

-pD is a visual programming environment for dataflow programming, especially audio and video manipulation.
+Pd is a visual programming environment for dataflow programming, especially audio and video manipulation.
 For more information check out [puredata.info](http://puredata.info).